lunarring/tac/docs/whitepaper.md

    - Link the block back to the previous (or seed) state using a commit hash to maintain an immutable history.

 5. **Integration**
-   - Integrate the block into the main or target branch, thus finalizing one complete TDAC cycle for this block.
+   - Integrate the block into the main or target branch, thus finalizing one complete TAC cycle for this block.

 At this point, you have a verified increment of development that cannot break existing functionality.
-Just like adding a new block to a blockchain, once appended, it solidifies that specific step in the project’s history.
+Just like adding a new block to a blockchain, once appended, it solidifies that specific step in the project's history.

 ---

 ## Orchestrating Larger Goals

-While each **seed → proto block → block** cycle addresses a single incremental improvement, TDAC also supports chaining multiple such cycles together to achieve **much larger or more complex** development goals.
+While each **seed → proto block → block** cycle addresses a single incremental improvement, TAC also supports chaining multiple such cycles together to achieve **much larger or more complex** development goals.
 The key idea is:

 1. **High-Level Plan**
    - Begin by defining a **high-level, potentially very complex** functionality.